On the end of Twitter

 I hate the fact that a stupid billionaire is able to just come in and make our spaces unsafe, and as an expat living an ocean away, this is a really tough decision to make.
-As sad as it sounds, leaving Twitter would probably mean losing touch with parts of my identity I don’t know how to find anywhere else.
+As tempting as it may be, leaving Twitter would probably mean losing touch with parts of my identity I don’t know how to find anywhere else.

 So for now I’m staying there.
-And hope Orkut finally comes back.
+And hoping Orkut finally comes back.